spidernet-io/egressgateway/docs/concepts/Datapath.en.md

    iptables -t mangle -I PREROUTING 1 -j EGRESSGATEWAY-MARK-REQUEST -m comment --comment "egress gateway: mark egress packet"
    ```

-5. aggregates chains that do not need to do SNAT rules.
+5. Aggregate chains that do not need to do SNAT rules.
 It is created directly once and does not need to be updated;

    ```shell
    iptables -t nat -N EGRESSGATEWAY-NO-SNAT